thescubageek/expensive_math/README.md

 - ✅ Dry run mode for testing without API calls or costs
 - ✅ Guaranteed to be slower and more expensive than regular math
 - ✅ Perfect for burning through your API quota
+- ✅ Racks up hundreds or thousands of dollars in API calls within minutes just from loading the gem and running basic Ruby code
-- ✅ Might cost you your job
+- ✅ Might cost you your job, spouse, kids, and home

 ## Why?